bdstein33/redux-template/README.md

 # To Do:

-- Close modal when click on darkened background
 - Tests for endpoints (dev optimization)
 - Cache login data in redis (dev optimization)

+- Look into page flicker issue
+- Async nav

 - SCSS linting
-- Look into page flicker issue
 - Add scopes to models (in particular password vs regular scope for user)
 - Add model associations
 - Double check autoIncrement necessity
-- Fix joiSchema names to not be camel case
 - Add icon library
 - Documentation for functions -- figure out how to convert into pretty output